drshahizan/Python-big-data/Assignment 2b/QUAD/readme.md

 > 3. RISHMA FATHIMA BINTI BASHER
 > 4. NUR SYAMALIA FAIQAH BINTI MOHD KAMAL (A20EC0118)

+**The purpose of this notebook :** To show how polars performs when put against it's peer, pandas.
+Wall times for every executions using both pandas and polars will be analysed.
+We will then use this times to determine which of these libraries performs better.

  **Polars** is both lazy and semi-lazy.
 It allows you to accomplish most of your work eagerly, similar to Pandas, but it also provides a sophisticated expression syntax that will be optimised and processed within the query engine.

 - Polars' purpose is to deliver a lightning-fast DataFrame library that makes use of all available cores on your machine.
 Unlike dask, which attempts to parallelize existing single-threaded libraries such as NumPy and Pandas, Polars is intended from the ground up for parallelization of queries on DataFrames.